neil-edelman/boxes/readme.md

 Removes an element `data` from `set` \.

  - Return:
    Successfully removed element or null\.
+This element is free to be put into another set\.
  - Order:
    Average &#927;\(1\), \(hash distributes elements uniformly\); worst &#927;\(n\)\.